Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution: Geometric quantization II: types of quantization

 Notice that, by construction

 for $C_S$ the functional defined in Equation \eqref{eq:C_real}.
-Again, Minlos theorem ensures that there exists a unique measure satisfying this condition and therefore we can define the set of (polarized) quantum states to be the space of square-integrable functions (with respect to the vacuum state) $\mathcal{H}_S=L^2(\mathcal{N}', D\mu_S)$.
+Again, Bochner-Minlos theorem ensures that there exists a unique measure satisfying this condition and therefore we can define the set of (polarized) quantum states to be the space of square-integrable functions (with respect to the reference section) $\mathscr{H}_S=L^2(\mathcal{N}', D\mu)$.